Individual Therapy vs Group Therapy – Which One Will You Choose?

 Many therapeutic paradigms, such as Dialectical Behavior therapy, use both group and individual therapy, and individuals get benefited from both.

-Getting involved in individual or group therapy will depend on many different factors, including affordability, the comfort level of individuals discussing problems in front of others, but both represent different approaches to reaching the same goal.
+Getting involved in individual or group therapy will depend on group dynamics, including affordability, the comfort level of individuals discussing problems in front other members, but both represent different approaches to reaching the same goal.

 Wrapping Up: